Alison's Birthday: Plot

-After Pete is freed on bail the following day, he begins researching the details of Alison's birthparents at the library.
-Along with the help of his friend Sally, a freelancing astrologer with some education on the occult, he determines that Alison's aunt and uncle are in fact not her aunt and uncle at all, but members of a Celtic cult who kidnapped her from the hospital as a child based on her birth time, which was exactly 19:00 (7:00 p.m.).
-Pete surmises that Dean and Jenny plan to sacrifice Alison to a Celtic demon named Mirna, who is commonly associated with the number 19.
-Pete and Sally suspect that Mirna inhabits the body of Grandmother Thorne.
+After Pete is freed on bail the following day, he begins researching the details of Alison's parents at the library.
+With the help of his friend Sally, a freelancing astrologer with some education on the occult, he determines that Alison's aunt and uncle are in fact not her aunt and uncle at all, but members of a Celtic cult who kidnapped her from the hospital as a child based on her birth time, which was exactly 19:00 (7:00 p.m.).
+Pete surmises that Dean and Jenny plan to sacrifice Alison to a Celtic demon named Mirne, whose ritual number is 19.
+Pete and Sally suspect that Mirne inhabits the body of Grandmother Thorne.

 Pete is accosted by members of the cult who attempt to kill him in an abandoned cemetery, but he manages to escape.
-Armed with a pistol and a crucifix, Pete returns to Dean and Jenny's home that night to stop the ritual, and finds Alison at the stone monolith in the woods along with Jenny, Dean, and other supposed family members—including Grandmother Thorne—all donning druid shawls.
+Armed with his father's target-shooting pistol and a crucifix, Pete returns to Dean and Jenny's home that night to stop the ritual and finds Alison at the stone monolith in the woods along with Jenny, Dean and other supposed family members including Grandmother Thorne, all wearing druid cloaks.
 Alison pleads for Pete to throw the crucifix at the cultists to deter them.
-He agrees, and the two flee through the forest.
+He does so and the two flee through the forest.
 In a clearing, Pete trips and falls, dropping his gun.
-Alison retrieves it, only to tell him that he was too late—the cultists have already completed their soul transference, resulting in Mirna inhabiting the young Alison's body, while Alison's soul is now inhabiting the infirm body of Grandmother Thorne.
-She proceeds to shoot Pete to death.
+Alison retrieves it, only to tell him that he was too late and the cultists had already completed their soul transference, resulting in Mirne inhabiting the young Alison's body while Alison's soul now resides in the infirm body of Grandmother Thorne.
+She then shoots Pete dead.

-When police arrive, Dean, Jenny, and Alison (now Mirna) assure them that Pete had arrived to crash Alison's birthday party with nefarious intentions, planning to kidnap her, and accidentally died in a scuffle when his gun discharged.
-Based on Pete's arrest the night before, detectives believe the story to be true.
-After police leave, Jenny and Dean visit Grandmother Thorne (now Alison) as she awakens in her bed.
-Alison is initially oblivious to what has occurred, but screams in horror when she sees her aged hands, realizing that her soul has been transferred to the 104-year-old body of Grandmother Thorne.
+When police arrive, Dean, Jenny and the Mirne-possessed Alison assure them that Pete had come to Alison's party with nefarious intentions, planning to kidnap her, and accidentally died in a scuffle when his gun discharged.
+Given Pete's arrest the night before, detectives believe the story.
+After the police leave, Jenny and Dean visit Grandmother Thorne (now Alison) as she awakens in her bed.
+Alison is initially oblivious to what has occurred but screams in horror when she sees her aged hands and witnesses Mirne in her former youthful body, realizing that her soul has been transferred into the 104-year-old body of Grandmother Thorne.